utah-cs3550-fa25/assignments/hw3.md

     python3 manage.py migrate
     python3 makedata.py

 This deletes all existing data and reruns the script.

+If the above doesn't work (if you tried to subclass a model for example), you may also try more of a complete reset by deleting all `.py` files inside your migrations folder (except `__init__.py`- don't delete that one!), then running:

+    rm db.sqlite3
+    python3 manage.py makemigrations
+    python3 manage.py migrate
+    python3 makedata.py

-Make sure to commit the contents of your `dishbook/migrations/` folder.
-Log into Github and make sure you see it there.
+Once you get everything working, make sure to commit the contents of your `dishbook/migrations/` folder.
+Log intoGithub and make sure you see it there.